About the virus

 - When outdoors, wearing light-coloured, long-sleeved tops and long pants will help.

-- The best way to protect yourself from mosquito bites is to wear a mosquito repellent containing DEET.
+- One of the most effective ways to protect yourself from mosquito bites is to wear a mosquito repellent containing DEET.
 Recommendations for the strength of DEET repellents vary according to age.

 - For adults, concentrations up to 30% DEET are recommended.
 A limit of 10% DEET is suggested for children 6 months to 12 years of age, but DEET is not recommended for children under 6 months old.
 Instead, consider protecting babies from mosquito bites using mosquito netting.

 Mosquitoes can develop in even small amounts of water allowed to stand for several days.
-You can reduce standing water around your home by cleaning eaves troughs regularly so water does not collect there and by ensuring your yard is free of old tires, unused buckets and other debris that can hold rainwater.
-You can also prevent mosquitoes from breeding by covering rain barrels and stocking ornamental ponds with goldfish that will eat mosquito larvae.
+You can reduce standing water around your home by cleaning eavestroughs regularly so water does not collect there and by ensuring your yard is free of old tires, unused buckets and other debris that can hold rainwater.
+You can also prevent mosquitoes from developing by covering rain barrels.

 Many horses have died from West Nile virus (WNv).
 A vaccine for horses is available through local veterinarians.